-- 24. The minimum age for admission is 17 years of age.
-The University would normally expect a 17-year-old to turn 18 in their first semester.
-There is no upper age limit. - 25.
+- 24. The minimum age for admission is 18 years of age.
+In exceptional circumstances, applicants may petition to be admitted at 17 years of age if their birthdate falls within the first term of their studies.
+Petitions will be considered by the Marketing and Recruitment Committee in collaboration with safeguarding staff. - 25.
 If an applicant is under 18 years of age, in accordance with UK legal requirements, the University's Child Protection Policy applies.
 The University requires the parent/guardian to complete the Under 18 Consent Form, and upon its receipt, Admissions will confer with Student Affairs, who will confirm that the applicant can be admitted.